Instructor Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for instructor roles in North Carolina?

-The H-1B is the most common visa for instructor positions at universities and private employers, as most require at least a bachelor's degree in a specific academic field, meeting the specialty occupation standard.
+The H-1B visa is the most common visa for instructor positions at universities and private employers, as most require at least a bachelor's degree in a specific academic field, meeting the specialty occupation standard.
 J-1 visas cover exchange program instructors and visiting scholars at North Carolina universities.
 Some roles at accredited institutions qualify for O-1 visas for individuals with extraordinary ability in their field.

 Which cities in North Carolina have the most instructor sponsorship jobs?